 Vignobles Mayard Chateauneuf du Pape Blanc Crau de Ma Mere is a blend of 30% Grenache Blanc, 30% Clairette, 30% Bourboulenc, 8% Roussanne and 2% Picpoul.
 The wine is aged in a combination of 50% stainless steel tanks and the remainder is aged in French oak barrels and demi-muids.

-Serving and Decanting Vignobles Mayard with Wine, Food Pairing Tips
+Serving Vignobles Mayard with Wine, Food Pairing Tips